-Seems obvious but the first step is not to panic.
-Mothers of the bride are often the most nervous speakers, feeling a bit of an oddity and wanting to make their daughter’s proud.
+It seems obvious, but the first step is not to worry too much.
+Mothers of the bride can sometimes be the most nervous speakers, feeling a bit of an oddity and wanting to make their daughter’s proud.

 The truth is, you could stand up purely to raise a toast and everyone would love it.
-Whether you’re standing in for an absent father or your daughter just wants to hear from you on the day, giving a speech is an honour and not one to be shy of.
+Whether you’re standing in for an absent father or your daughter just wants to hear from you on the day, giving a speech is an honour and not one to be shied away from.

 Your speech should follow the same structure as a father of the bride speech.
-Of course if your daughter’s dad is also giving a speech then try to avoid doubling up on the thanks or repeating the same toast.
+Of course, if your daughter’s dad is also giving a speech, try to avoid doubling up on the thanks or repeating the same toast.

-- Welcome your guests – thank everyone for coming and give a special mention to those who has contributed to organising the wedding or travelled far
+Start by welcoming your guests – thank everyone for coming and give a special mention to those who contributed to organising the wedding or travelled far.

-- Welcome the groom to the family – and convey your happiness in getting to know his family too (doesn’t matter how sincere this is!).
+Welcome the groom to the family, and convey your happiness in getting to know his family, too (regardless of whether you mean it!).

-- Conclude your speech with a toast to the bride and groom – traditionally it was to their ‘health and happiness’ but feel free to create something more meaningful to the couple
+Finally, conclude your speech with a toast to the bride and groom.
+Traditionally it should be to their ‘health and happiness’, but feel free to create something more meaningful and personal to the couple.

-This is obviously the heart of the speech but where do you start?
-How about with a glass of wine and a brainstorm.
-Rope in other family members if you fancy.
-Remember you’re the only speaker who gets to tell the childhood stories and divulge the gory secrets of your daughter’s dreaded teenage years!
+Remember – you’re the only speaker who gets to tell the childhood stories and divulge the gory secrets of your daughter’s dreaded teenage years!

 Get out the old photos and ask yourself lots of questions.
 What did she love doing as a child?
 How did she make you laugh?
-Who was her first teenage crush (always good to compare the groom)?
+Who was her first teenage crush?

 Rather than resorting to clichés about her being a ‘wonderful, funny child’, find the insights and anecdotes that really paint a picture.

-Yes, it’s definitely worth mentioning the groom too!
-And try to make this more than a few cursory sentences at the end.
+Yes, it’s definitely worth mentioning the groom, too!
+And you should try to make this more than a few cursory sentences at the end.

 Think about why the groom is suited to your daughter.
 What quirks of hers is he good at tolerating?
 What does he now help her with?
 What guilty pleasures do they share?

-Also, have a think about how you two have bonded.
+Have a think about how you two have bonded.
 What do you like about the groom?
-Again try to make this tribute to him filled with honest insights (without alluding to any reservation you may or may not have!)
+Fill this tribute to him with honest insights (without alluding to any reservations you may or may not have!)

-Once you start writing your speech you may feel you have lots to say but you need to be ruthless.
+Once you start writing your speech, you may feel you have lots to say but you need to be ruthless.
 Don’t waffle on.
-Look at what sections of your speech feel like a deviation and try to edit your first draft to half the length it was.
-We promise it will make the speech much punchier.

-If you’re speaking on behalf of a father who’s passed away, then you’ll obviously want to pay a tribute to him.
-Be careful though; you don’t want to turn your speech into a eulogy.
+If you’re speaking on behalf of a family member who’s passed away, pay tribute to them but be careful that your speech doesn’t become a eulogy.

 Of course, it’s worth keeping any mention of absent loved ones towards the end of the speech.
 Even if you feel quite comfortable with it, your emotions may get the better of you on the day.

-Make sure your daughter has tested the acoustics of the venue and got a mic if necessary (so many speeches are spoiled simply because people can’t hear them!)
+Make sure the bride and groom have tested the acoustics of the venue and got a mic if necessary – so many speeches are spoiled simply because people can’t hear them.

 Try not to rush the speech, talk slower than feels natural and you’ll come across as more confident.
 Make sure you leave pauses where you expect laughter and it will come (sometimes people need a moment to get the joke).